Last updated: 18 12 2020

 Mälardalen College is one of Sweden's largest colleges with campuses in Västerås and Eskilstuna.
 The college has 13,000 students, 900 employees and offers a wide selection of courses concentrating on the four areas of economics, health and nursing, teaching and technology.
 There are also colleges such as Skogsmästar College in Skinnskatteberg and Rid School in Strömsholm.
 The county's central location and short distances make it easy to study as other colleges in neighbouring counties.

-There are 4 hospitals in Västmanland county.
-The county council owns the hospitals in Västerås, Köping and Sala.
-The hospital in Fagersta is run privately.
-In addition to the hospitals, there are also numerous public and private family doctor surgeries (welfare centres).
-In Västmanland county you can choose yourself which welfare centre to attend.
+There are four hospitals in Västmanland County.
+The region owns the hospitals in Västerås, Köping and Sala.
+The hospital in Fagersta is privately run.
+In addition to the hospitals there are many public and private medical care centres.
+In Västmanland County you can choose which medical care centre to turn to.